-The IACUC is committed to the humane care and use of laboratory animals.
+The UConn Health IACUC is committed to the humane care and use of laboratory animals.
 The IACUC has oversight of all animal-related activities performed at UConn Health.
 It is the responsibility of the IACUC to ensure that all work performed with research laboratory animals used at UConn Health complies with all applicable federal, state, and institutional laws, policies, and guidelines.

-UConn Health is fully accredited by the AAALAC-international and has been since June 21, 1977.
+UConn Health is fully accredited by AAALAC-i and has been since June 21, 1977.
 Our last full accreditation was given on July 12, 2019.
 Though AAALAC-i accreditation is generally good for 3 years, ours has been extended an additional year by AAALAC-i.
 Our next anticipated evaluation should be in Winter, 2023.

 If you have questions, please contact the IACUC office.

 For information on the InfoEd implementation for animal care and use, please go to the Protocol Page of this website.

 Animal Protocol Annual Reviews are No Longer Required as of January 1, 2022